skbkontur/ZstdNet/README.md

 Stores compression options and "digested" (for compression) information from a compression dictionary, if present.
-Instances of this class **are** thread-safe.
+Instances of this class **are thread-safe**.
 They can be shared across threads to avoid performance and memory overhead.

 * Constructor